-Stocks around the world slide as trade war worsens
+Stocks plunge on Wall Street as US-China trade war escalates

 Companies are in the final stretch of the latest round of quarterly earnings reports, and results haven’t been as bad as initially feared, though still down from year-ago levels.
 Profit for companies in the S&P 500 is now expected to contract by roughly 1%.
 That’s better than the nearly 3% drop earlier expected.
 More than three quarters of the S&P 500 have reported financial results.

-Meat producer Tyson Foods jumped 9.1% for the biggest gain in the S&P 500 after it reported profits that were better than Wall Street expected.
+Meat producer Tyson Foods jumped 6.5% for the biggest gain in the S&P 500 after it reported profits that were better than Wall Street expected.
+It was one of only 15 stocks in the S&P 500 able to eke out a gain.

-There are still several big-name companies that have yet to report financial results.
-Disney will report on Tuesday, while CVS and Lyft are set to report on Wednesday.
-Uber will release results on Thursday.

 In Asia, where tensions between Seoul and Tokyo are worsening in a trade dispute entirely separate from Washington’s and Beijing’s, Japan’s Nikkei 225 index fell 1.7%, and South Korea’s Kospi lost 2.6%.
 The Hang Seng in Hong Kong dropped 2.9%.